dandex200/COMP47490_Machine_Learning/Assignment_1/ML_A1_notes.md

     **Normalization or Standardization and why?:**
         * After test-applying normalization and standardization to the dataframe, I

-# [ ]Task 3: Decide the Evaluation Measure.
+#[ ]Task 3: Decide the Evaluation Measure.
 Justify - why?
     **Which Evaluation Measure?
 Why?**
-        Let's remind ourselves what we will be evaluating-
+        Let's remind ourselves what we will be evaluating- detected signals and 8 different feature classes showing attributes of these detected signals.

-#[X]Task 4:
+#[XXX]Task 4:
     **Observation of a decision tree Classifer based on F1-Score**

     **Observation of kNN Classifer based on F1-Score**